Sony buys Ericsson out of mobile phone venture

 Facebook Inc said it would provide information about ads displayed on its platform for an audit, months after the social network admitted to overstating key ad metrics.

-LONDON Sony Corp is to take over its mobile phone joint venture with Ericsson for 1.05 billion euros ($1.5 billion), as it seeks to exploit its music and video to help it catch smartphone leaders such as Apple Inc.
+LONDON Sony Corp (6758.T) is taking over the Sony Ericsson mobile phone joint venture for 1.05 billion euros (906.93 million pounds) as it seeks to catch up with smartphone and tablet makers such as Apple (AAPL.O) and Samsung (005930.KS).

-The deal to buy out its Swedish partner will enable Sony to better integrate smartphones and other devices with its array of content, from its music label whose stars include Beyonce and Britney Spears, its movie studio whose current hits include Spider Man and Anonymous and its Playstation video games such as Legends of Norrah.
+The deal to buy out its Swedish partner gives Sony ownership of certain handset patents held by Ericsson (ERICb.ST) and will enable it to integrate the joint venture's output with its own range of products and content.

-"Its the beginning of something which I think is quite magical," Sony Chairman Sir Howard Stringer told a news conference in London.
-"We can more rapidly and more widely offer consumers smartphones, laptops, tablets and televisions that seamlessly connect with one another and open up new worlds of online entertainment".
+"We can more rapidly and more widely offer consumers smartphones, laptops, tablets and televisions that seamlessly connect with one another and open up new worlds of online entertainment," Sony's chairman and Chief Executive Sir Howard Stringer said in a statement.

 Until now Sony's tablets, games and other consumer electronics devices have been kept separate from the phones sold and created by Sony Ericsson.

-Smartphone sales have been surging since Apple launched its first iPhone in 2007 and despite a slowdown in the overall consumer electronics market, strong demand is set to continue.
+Smartphone sales have been surging since Apple rolled out its first iPhone in 2007 and despite a slowdown in the overall consumer electronics market the fast-growing demand for smartphones is expected to continue.

-"More and more people are watching content on smartphones.
-TV is not going to go away, but they watch it on smartphones and they watch it on tablets," Stringer said.

-The deal will give Sony ownership of certain handset patents held by Ericsson and will enable it to cut costs in the Sony Ericsson business, with Stringer pointing to savings in operations, R&D and marketing.

-The takeover of Sony Ericsson by the Japanese group had long been talked of and a source with knowledge of the matter told Reuters this month a deal was in the offing.
+The takeover of Sony Ericsson by the Japanese group had long been talked of, and a source with direct knowledge of the matter told Reuters this month that a deal was in the offing.

 "Sony now has all the components to compete with Samsung and Apple.
-The big question now is ... can it execute?," said Pete Cunningham of consultancy Canalys, adding Japanese company takeovers in Europe and the United States had often struggled.
+The big question now is ... can it execute ?," said Pete Cunningham of industry consultancy Canalys.

-Founded in 2001, Sony Ericsson employs some 7,500 and last year took around 2 percent of the global cellphone market with sales of 6.3 billion euros.
-Initially it thrived with an array of camera and music phones but it lost out in the smartphone race.
+Founded in 2001, Sony Ericsson initially thrived with an array of camera and music phones, but later lost out in the smartphone race.

-Shares in Ericsson, which as a result of the deal increases its focus on the wireless network business in which it is the world's largest manufacturer, were up 5 percent at 70 crowns by 1153 GMT.
-The STOXX Europe 600 technology index was up 3.4 percent.
+Shares in Ericsson, whose main strength lies in its wireless network equipment business, were up 4.7 percent at 69.8 crowns by 10:16 a.m.

-Ericsson Chief Executive Hans Vestberg told Reuters the company would use the cash payment to strengthen its balance sheet and had no plans to pay it out to shareholders. ($1=0.724 euros)
+The joint venture controls around 2 percent of global cellphone market with its 2010 sales of 6.3 billion euros, and it employs some 7,500 people.

-(Additional reporting by Veronica Ek, Olaf Swahnberg and Patrick Lannin in Stockholm, with James Topham in Tokyo; Editing by Greg Mahlich and David Holmes)
+(Additional reporting by Veronica Ek, Olaf Swahnberg and Patrick Lannin in Stockholm, James Topham in Tokyo; Editing by Greg Mahlich)

 Facebook Inc said it would provide information about ads displayed on its platform for an audit, months after the social network admitted to overstating key ad metrics.